 Master of Business Administration

 MBA Program Manager

-Each student will complete eleven graduate core courses of three semester credit hours each for a total of 33 credit hours, with a minimum graduate grade point average of 3.0.
+Each student will complete 11 graduate core courses of three semester credit hours each for a total of 33 credit hours, with a minimum graduate grade point average of 3.0.

-In addition, *students who did not major in business for their undergraduate degree (or if the undergraduate business degree is older than 5 years) may be required to take one or two concept courses to prepare them for the core courses (please see information below on the concept courses).
+In addition, *students who did not major in business for their undergraduate degree (or if the accounting and business statistics classes are older than five years) may be required to take one or two concept courses to prepare them for the core courses (please see information below on the concept courses).